 What is subtext?

-Subtext is the implied, unspoken meaning of something in a story.
+Subtext is the implied, unspoken meaning of a character's words and actions in a story.
 Although subtext is frequently thought to be a solely empirical device, it’s actually both created and observed.
 For example, a writer plants an implied, hidden meaning into a story.
 Then when a reader or viewer discovers that hidden meaning, that makes it subtext.
 Thus, subtext is a great way for a writer to communicate with their audience.

 Subtext Meaning in Film